VictorAugDB/Intergalactic-Federation/requirements/acceptTransportContract.md

 - [x] Check if ship weightLevel plus contract resources weight is less than weightCapacity
 - [x] Update the contract in the repository with the certificationDocument and acceptanceDate
 - [x] Update the ship weightLevel plus the weight of contract resources
+- [x] Update the reports in the repository by adding the contract resources weight to current amount of planet send resources weight
 - [x] Returns 200 with **contractId, shipWeightLevel, acceptanceDate**

 ## Exceptions